marufk21/snackstack/README.md

 ## 🚀 Overview

-SnackStack is a production-ready starter template that combines the best modern web development tools and practices.
-It provides a solid foundation for building scalable web applications with built-in authentication, database connectivity, state management, and a responsive UI.
+SnackStack is a production-ready AI-powered note-taking SaaS application that combines the best modern web development tools and practices.
+It provides a solid foundation for building scalable web applications with built-in authentication, database connectivity, state management, and a responsive UI, enhanced with AI capabilities for intelligent note-taking.

 ### ✨ Key Features

+- **🧠 AI-Powered Note-Taking**: Intelligent suggestions, content enhancement, and organization powered by Google Gemini
 - **🔐 Authentication**: Secure user authentication with Clerk (sign up, sign in, user management)
 - **🎨 Modern UI**: Beautiful, responsive design with Tailwind CSS and custom components
 - **🌓 Dark Mode**: Built-in theme switching with next-themes and smooth transitions